sumeetgedam/django_blog/README.md

 # django_project
-This Django Blog application is an implementation of Corey Schafer Django YoutTube Playlist
+This Django Blog application is an implementation of Corey Schafer Django YouTube Playlist